Power paint rollers are electrically operated paint roller machines that can make your rolling job much easier and fast.

-The greatest downside of a paint sprayer is it cost significantly more than a power paint roller.
-Plus it uses more paint than a roller.
+The greatest downside of a paint sprayer is it costs significantly more than a power paint roller.
+Plus, it uses more paint than a roller.

 Also, in the case of a paint sprayer, you really do get what you pay for.

-If you are not willing or able to spend a significant amount of money, you are not likely to get a high-quality product.
+If you are not willing or able to spend a significant amount of money, you will not likely get a high-quality product.

-Most paint sprayers (like HVLP) are not as easy to use as a traditional roller or a power paint roller.
+Most paint sprayers (like HVLP) are not as easy to use as traditional or power paint rollers.